Moving from a Condo to a House –

 You can plant a garden or landscape however you wish!
 As an added bonus, you don’t have to take your pup for a walk if you don’t want to….

 No more trips to the mailroom.
 No more missed invitations or bills because you’ve not gotten your mail in a week…

 The Downsides of Moving from a Condo to a House

 Hefty Initial Expenses

 Get your credit card ready for a workout.
 You will want to buy furniture, rugs, window treatments, etc. for rooms you did not have before.
-Additionally, you’ll have to buy items you didn’t need in a condo – like lawnmower, shovels, hoses, etc.
+Additionally, you’ll have to buy items you didn’t need in a condo – like a lawnmower, shovels, hoses, etc.